aurotripathy/ssd-spacenet/README.md

 </p>

 Spacenet data-preparation details are [here](spacenet/README.md).

+Steps to train and test are [here](examples/ssd-spacenet/README.md)

 As of October 1, 2016, I've layed the ground-work (annotating data, creating lmdb, partitioning data into test/train sets,  and creating the training/detecting script).
 Improvements will be applied on this foundation.
 At the moment, the training regime uses the same hyperparameters as the Pascal VOC dataset in the original SSD implementation.
-Also, no data-augmentation techniques have yet been applied and is the next refinement under considerarion.
+Also, no additional data-augmentation techniques have yet been applied and is the next refinement under considerarion.

 You can visualize the SSD training network [here](http://ethereon.github.io/netscope/#/gist/0b5bfd475df9664afdc9ab695377112d) using [Netscope](http://ethereon.github.io/netscope/quickstart.html)

+Below is the documentation of the actual project

 # SSD: Single Shot MultiBox Detector